ArBaghel/Cyber-Security-Projects/README.md

 ## Key Learnings
 - Deepened understanding of cryptographic hashing algorithms.
 - Gained hands-on experience with tools like **Hashcat** and **John the Ripper**.
-- Improved problem-solving and persistence in tackling cybersecurity challenges.
+- Enhancing the problem-solving and persistence in tackling cybersecurity challenges.

 ---

 ## Acknowledgements
-Special thanks to my mentor, **Snacya Singh**, for her guidance and support throughout this project!
+Special thanks to my mentor, **Snachya Singh**, for her guidance and support for this project!

 ---

 ## Connect with Me
-Feel free to share your feedback or reach out:
+Feel free to connect and share your feedback or reach out:
 - [LinkedIn](https://www.linkedin.com/in/aditya-singh-baghel-562832296?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app)

 ---

 ### Tags
-`#Cybersecurity` `#Cryptography` `#Hashcat` `#JohnTheRipper` `#LearningJourney`
+`#Fundamentals of Cybersecurity` `#Cryptography` `#Hashcat` `#JohnTheRipper`

 ```

-This README is well-structured and ready for your GitHub repository.
-It includes all the details from your project and gives proper credit to your mentor. 😊